 Discovery Meetings were held with various Railinc stakeholders and teams to capture details of existing functionality and workflow.
 DesignHammer and Railinc collaborated to determine areas where improvements could be made and to determine if any functionality was no longer necessary.
 These discovery meetings covered design and user experience; content entry, support, and maintenance; hosting; and content migration.

 Design, Theme, and User Experience DesignHammer and Railinc collaborated to determine desired design features, user experience, and look and feel.
-It was important to Railinc to connect both to existing customers by maintaining their brand identity, but also to reach out to new potential customers my modernizing the look and feel and the statement of the brand.
+It was important to Railinc to stay connected to their existing customers by maintaining their brand identity, but it was also important to reach out to new potential customers by modernizing the look and feel, and overall statement of the brand.
 Railinc wanted to emphasize their position as a technology company that supported railroads.
 One of the unexpected challenges in the design phase was the wide variation of trains!
 An early iteration of the design had a European train in the hero image, and as Railinc supports the North American railroad system, this was not desired.

 Once the look and feel and user experience were well defined, DesignHammer produced a custom theme for the Railinc website that reflects their identity as a modern software and technology provider supporting the North American rail system.